knylbyte/tuliprox/README.md

 ##### 1.6.1.4 `grace_period_timeout_secs`
 How long the grace grant will last, until another grace grant can made.

+##### 1.6.1.5 `panel_api_provision_timeout`
+Maximum wait time (in seconds) after a new panel API account is created/renewed to probe for a successful (2xx) stream response before switching.
+Use this if the upstream panel needs time to activate new accounts.
+Default `60`.

 #### 1.6.2 `cache`
 LRU-Cache is for resources.
 If it is `enabled`, the resources/images are persisted in the given `dir`.
 If the cache size exceeds `size`,